Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 As she is the **Spider Queen's Emissary**, any demon, drow, and spider allies within 5 squares of Eclavdra have a +2 bonus to attack and can shift 1 square as a minor action.
-Her **Tentacle Rod** has Reach 3, and can be used in a few special maneuvers in addition to giving her a basic attack.
+Her **Tentacle Rod** is stretchy and has Reach 3.
+It can be used in a few special maneuvers in addition to giving her a basic attack.

 **Tentacle Lash** has the same reach and damage as a basic attack, but on a hit it also strips all poison resistance or immunity from the target _for the rest